 Rainfall gauge satellite trial

-Understanding the availability of water is critical for future water management.
+The Rainfall Gauge Satellite Trial (under the Enhanced Measurement Project) will enhance rainfall data intelligence and understanding of rainfall patterns and water availability for future water resource management.
 Emerging satellite technology is enabling the trial of low-cost automation of collecting and reporting rainfall data in remote locations.

 A photo of a rainfall gauge trial device in a cotton field. © Queensland Government

 This trial uses technology to collect rainfall data automatically in remote locations.
-Coverage is increased by:
+Rainfall observations are increased by:

-• partnering with landholders to host a unit
+• gathering data from landholders who host a unit

 • accessing low-orbiting satellites to transmit data where cellular coverage is limited